+Zaftyg Magazine readers, it’s my pleasure to introduce Alexandria Sherwin.
 As a writer, one of my biggest goals is to share meaningful stories with those who read me.
 For this series of interviews, I decided to feature personal stories of amazing people who crossed my path, both online and in real life.
 Alexandria is one of them.
-A woman, trans, artist, and currently pursuing a Master’s Degree in Clinical Mental Health Counseling, she opened up to Zaftyg about the complex, nuanced and intersectional reality of her experience as transgender.
+A woman, transgender, artist, and currently pursuing a Master’s Degree in Clinical Mental Health Counseling, she opened up to Zaftyg about the complex, nuanced and intersectional reality of her experience as transgender.

 My name is Alexandria, but my friends call me Allie!
 My pronouns are She/Her/Hers.
 I’m 25.
 I engage with art on a lot of different levels, and I like it that way.
 I’ve been acting, singing, dancing, directing, choreographing, teaching, writing songs, writing poetry, writing other types of literature, and making visual art— in some form or combination thereof— for most of my life now.
 I graduated from the University of Michigan with a BFA Degree in Musical Theater back in 2018, and I spent roughly two years after that in New York City.
 Currently, I’m in Atlanta, Georgia where I’m pursuing a Master’s Degree in Clinical Mental Health Counseling.
 I hope to work with people from all walks of life and promote fully intersectional holistic healing.
 The interconnectedness of mind, body, heart, and spirit are the highest priority for me.
 I’ve been sober for two years.
 My recovery from substance abuse, trauma, and issues of mental health would not have been possible without that.
 I’m a big reader.
 My favorite books that I read this year are “Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity” by Julia Serano, “Untamed” by Glennon Doyle, “White Fragility” by Robin DiAngelo, “How To Be Anti-Racist” by Ibram X Kendi, “On Earth We’re Briefly Gorgeous” by Ocean Vuong, and “The Body Is Not An Apology” by Sonya Renee Taylor— in no particular order.
 I also consume music.
 I can’t get enough.
 I’m constantly listening to songs and artists of every genre.
 I’ve been playing the guitar for the last three years; songwriting has been a massive source of liberation, joy, and comfort for me.
 I’m in the process of recording and producing my music as we speak.